caicloud/cyclone/docs/design.md

 ### Kubernetes CRDs

 * Stage: Minimum executable unit for workflow, it does some work on input resources and output results.
-* Resource: Resource is the data used by stages, it can be the input or output of stages.
+* Resource: Resource is the data used by stages as input or output, such as git repository or docker images.
 * Workflow: Executable DAG graph composed of stages.
 * WorkflowRun: Running record of a workflow.
 * WorkflowTrigger: Auto-trigger policy for workflow.